apioo/psx/doc/design/dependency_injection.rst

 .. literalinclude:: ../../library/PSX/Dependency/DefaultContainer.php
    :language: php
-   :lines: 44-50
+   :lines: 52-59
    :prepend: <?php

 The returned container must be compatible with the symfony DI container.
-In case you want use a service definition file you could also use the following code in your :file:`container.php`
+You could also use i.e. the symfony DI container

 .. code-block:: php